Rei-SwitchBot/faq/en-us/Pan Tilt Cam Series.md

 3. If you select the two-way call in the detailed settings, the call button will become a phone mark, and you can talk forever by pressing it once.
 When you want to end the call, press the phone mark again.
 (The phone mark turns blue during a call.)

 ![Image](https://support.switch-bot.com/hc/article_attachments/26002275968151)

-4. If you cannot change the talk mode, please submit a feedback ticket on SwitchBot App, and our tech support will provide you with professional help.

-Note: One-way call is only supported in Google Home, while a two-way call is only supported in Alexa App.

-And this applies to our

-SwitchBot Indoor Cam

-,

-Pan/Tilt Cam

-, Pan/Tilt Cam(2K/3MP), and Outdoor Spotlight Cam.

 ---